 9. Looking at insurance as an expense

 Life insurance is an investment that increases in value every year because the payout gets closer.
-If you buy term insurance, you’re gambling because there’s a high probability that you’ll cancel your coverage before a claim.
-With permanent insurance, you have a sure bet.
+If you buy term life insurance, you’re gambling because there’s a high probability that you’ll cancel your coverage before a claim.
+With permanent life insurance, you have a sure bet.
 A claim will eventually be paid provided you keep your coverage in place.

 Tip: Consider paying your premiums by reallocating assets rather than from income.

 10. Ignoring regular maintenance

 Your need for life insurance changes as your situation changes.
 You may need less or more in the future.
 You may want to change your beneficiaries if you have a different spouse or dependents.